hansfn/mvbk-nm-u19-2017/README.md

-# The NM U19 2017 site for MVBK
+# The volleyball NM U19 2017 site for MVBK

 This project uses [drupal-composer/drupal-project](https://github.com/drupal-composer/drupal-project) - a composer template for Drupal 8 projects.